Juhayer-Al-Wasif/hyprstart/README.md

-# Hyprland Systemd Service Setup

-A minimal shell script to set up Hyprland as a systemd user service.
+A minimal shell script to start up Hyprland as a systemd user service.

 ## Features